OUR COURSES

 The department has a strong tradition of advising Stanford undergraduates interested in a veterinary career.
 Stanford undergraduate students can register for Pre-Veterinary Advisory (CompMed 110) to experience comprehensive mentoring from our veterinarian faculty.

-We also offer an ACLAM-approved, three-year residency program in laboratory animal medicine to veterinarians and 4-6 week AVMA-registered externships to junior and senior veterinary students who are interested in laboratory animal medicine and/or comparative pathology.
+The Department of Comparative Medicine offers an ACLAM-approved, three-year residency program in laboratory animal medicine to veterinarians and 4-6 week AVMA-registered externships to junior and senior veterinary students who are interested in laboratory animal medicine and/or comparative pathology.

-A Sample of our Award-Winning Courses
+A Sample of our Award-Winning and Popular Courses

 The Department of Comparative Medicine at Stanford School of Medicine offers an exciting array of classes to captivate your curiosity and expand your understanding of animals and biomedical and translational research.
 Here are some course descriptions that may pique your interest: